 Next up in my Lou Lou Chats series is Lynnette Peck Bateman.
-Lynnette manages to combine a busy career as a fashion and beauty journalist together with running her own rather fabulous vintage fashion website, Lovely's Vintage Emporium
+Lynnette manages to combine a busy career as a fashion and beauty journalist together with running her own rather fabulous vintage fashion website, Lovely's Vintage Emporium.

 Describe Lovely’s Vintage Emporium in three words.